opespe/documentation/processes/community/deployment/README.md

 **Note:** The icon size should be 120px by 120px.
 The file should be a PNG.

-**Note:** If you are running behind a proxy, the app will try to resolve the host using the `X-Forwarded-Host` header of the request.
-If this does not work in your environment, you may need to explicitly define the icon url in the **info.json**.
+**Note:** If you are running behind a proxy the app will try to resolve the host using the `X-Forwarded-Host` header of the request.
+If this does not work in your environment you may need to explicitly define the icon url in the **info.json**.
 For example, given the Community Node's FQDN is `example-cn.com` the value for the icon key would be set to `https://example-cn.com/icon.png`).

 #### 4. Install and Run